polkadot-fellows/RFCs/text/0001-agile-coretime.md

 ## Summary

-This proposes a periodic, sale-based method for assigning Polkadot Coretime.
+This proposes a periodic, sale-based method for assigning Polkadot Coretime, the analogue of "block space" within the Polkadot Network.
 The method takes into account the need for long-term capital expenditure planning for teams building on Polkadot, yet also provides a means to allow Polkadot to capture long-term value in the resource which it sells.
-It supports the possibility of building secondary markets to make resource allocation more efficient and largely avoids the need for parameterisation.
+It supports the possibility of building rich and dynamic secondary markets to optimize resource allocation and largely avoids the need for parameterization.

 ## Motivation

 ### Present System

 The *Polkadot Ubiquitous Computer*, or just *Polkadot UC*, represents the public service provided by the Polkadot Network.
-It is a trust-free, WebAssembly-based, multicore, internet-native omnipresent virtual machine highly resilient to interfence and corruption.
+It is a trust-free, WebAssembly-based, multicore, internet-native omnipresent virtual machine which is highly resilient to interference and corruption.

-The present system of allocating time for parachains on the cores of the Polkadot Ubiquitous Computer is through a process known as *slot auctions*.
-These are on-chain candle auctions which proceed for several days and result in a core being assigned to a single parachain for six months at a time up to 24 months in advance.
+The present system of allocating the limited resources of the Polkadot Ubiquitous Computer is through a process known as *parachain slot auctions*.
+This is a parachain-centric paradigm whereby a single core is long-term allocated to a single parachain which itself implies a Substrate/Cumulus-based chain secured and connected via the Relay-chain.
+Slot auctions are on-chain candle auctions which proceed for several days and result in the core being assigned to the parachain for six months at a time up to 24 months in advance.
 Practically speaking, we only see two year periods being bid upon and leased.

-Funds behind the bids made in the slot auctions are merely locked, not consumed or paid and become unlocked and returned to the bidder on expiry of the lease period.
+Funds behind the bids made in the slot auctions are merely locked, they are not consumed or paid and become unlocked and returned to the bidder on expiry of the lease period.
 A means of sharing the deposit trustlessly known as a *crowdloan* is available allowing token holders to contribute to the overall deposit of a chain without any counterparty risk.

 ### Problems

 The present system is based on a model of one-core-per-parachain.
 This is a legacy interpretation of the Polkadot platform and is not a reflection of its present capabilities.
-By restricting ownership and usage to this model, more dynamic and resource-efficient means of utilising the Polkadot Ubiquitous Computer is lost.
+By restricting ownership and usage to this model, more dynamic and resource-efficient means of utilizing the Polkadot Ubiquitous Computer are lost.

 More specifically, it is impossible to lease out cores at anything less than six months, and apparently unrealistic to do so at anything less than two years.
-This cuts out the ability to dynamically manage the underlying resource, and generally experimentation, iteration and innovation are hampered.
+This removes the ability to dynamically manage the underlying resource, and generally experimentation, iteration and innovation suffer.
 It bakes into the platform an assumption of permanence for anything deployed into it and restricts the market's ability to find a more optimal allocation of the finite resource.

 There is no ability to determine capital requirements for hosting a parachain beyond two years from the point of its initial deployment onto Polkadot.
 While it would be unreasonable to have perfect and indefinite cost predictions for any real-world platform, not having any clarity whatsoever beyond "market rates" two years hence can be a very off-putting prospect for teams to buy into.

 However, quite possibly the most substantial problem is both a perceived and often real high barrier to entry of the Polkadot ecosystem.
-By forcing innovators to either raise 7-figure sums through investors or appeal to the wider token-holding community, Polkadot makes it essentially difficult for a small band of innovators from deploying their technology into Polkadot.
+By forcing innovators to either raise seven-figure sums through investors or appeal to the wider token-holding community, Polkadot makes it difficult for a small band of innovators to deploy their technology into Polkadot.
 While not being actually permissioned, it is also far from the barrierless, permissionless ideal which an innovation platform such as Polkadot should be striving for.

 ## Requirements